facebook/react-native-website/docs/native-modules-ios.md

 > - Number -> CGFloat
 > - Number -> float

 For iOS, you can also write native module methods with any argument type that is supported by the `RCTConvert` class (see [RCTConvert](https://github.com/facebook/react-native/blob/master/React/Base/RCTConvert.h) for details about what is supported).
-The RCTConvert helper functions all accept a JSON value as input and map it to a native Objective-C type or class.
+The `RCTConvert` helper functions all accept a JSON value as input and map it to a native Objective-C type or class.

 ### Exporting Constants

-A native module can export constants by overriding the native method `constantsToExport()`.
-Below `constantsToExport()` is overriden, and returns a Dictionary that contains a default event name property you can access in JavaScript like so:
+A native module can export constants by overriding the native method `- constantsToExport`.
+Below `- constantsToExport` is overriden, and returns a Dictionary that contains a default event name property you can access in JavaScript like so:

 ```objectivec
 - (NSDictionary *)constantsToExport